-4.1 A dependant carer's allowance shall be paid to those Councillors who incur expenditure for the care of dependant relatives or children whilst the Councillor is undertaking approved duties, subject to the allowances being payable as follows -

-- (a) care for dependent children under 16, living at home with the Councillor £9.50 per hour (indexed to the current living wage (outside of London) as defined by the Living Wage Foundation) with a cap on the number of hours members may claim being aggregated to 52 hours per month; - (b) elderly or dependent relatives aged 16 or over living at the same address as the Councillor and in need of full-time care being indexed to the median hourly rate charged for Home Help by Hampshire County Council £10.42. - (c) Councillors claiming the allowance declaring that the minder or carer is not an immediate member of the family and is over 16 years of age.
+- 4.1 A dependant carer's allowance shall be paid to those Councillors who incur expenditure for the care of dependant relatives or children whilst the Councillor is undertaking approved duties, subject to the allowances being payable as follows - (a) care for dependent children under 16, living at home with the Councillor £9.90 per hour (indexed to the current living wage (outside of London) as defined by the Living Wage Foundation) with a cap on the number of hours members may claim being aggregated to 52 hours per month; - (b) the cost of more specialist care should be reimbursed at the actual cost incurred by the councillor upon production of receipts.
+In respect of specialist care provision medical evidence that this type of care provision is required should also be provided and approved by an appropriate officer of the Council. - (c) Councillors claiming the allowance declaring that the minder or carer is not an immediate member of the family and is over 16 years of age.